-While producing your files, GoldFynch gives you the option of using tags, in addition to Bates Stamps, to stamp your documents.
-Note that Bates stamps and tag stamps can only be placed on non-native documents.
+While producing your files, GoldFynch gives you the option of using tags, and custom text, in addition to Bates Stamps, to stamp your documents.
+Note that Bates stamps, tag stamps, and custom stamps can only be placed on non-native documents.

-Here's how to stamp your produced documents using tag stamps:
+Here's how to stamp your produced documents using tags and custom stamps:

-1. Follow the steps of production (click here for a detailed guide on producing files) till you reach Step 5 (Select tag placement for production: <production name>)
+1. Follow the steps of production (click here for a detailed guide on producing files) till you reach Step 6: Select tag placement for production

 2. Click on the drop-down menu on the right side of the screen against the tags you wish to use as stamps, and select one of the available options: